thiagoa/rbtagger/README.md

-The first call to the command might take a few seconds to complete depending on the size of your project, but subsequent calls will be much faster because the script will skip gems whose tags have already been generated.
+The first call to the command might take a few seconds to complete depending on the size of your project, but subsequent calls will be much faster because the script will skip directories whose tags have already been generated.
 If the gem is a local git project, it will only be reindexed if the commit hash has changed from the previous indexing operation.

 Make sure to add the following patterns to your global `.gitignore`: